Speech in Noisy Environments (SPINE2) Part 3 Transcripts

 This publication contains the Speech in Noisy Environments 2 (SPINE2) Evaluation Transcripts, created for the Department of Defense (DoD) Digital Voice Processing Consortium (DDVPC) by Arcon Corp.
-For an example transcript, please click here.
 The audio for this publication is available as Speech in Noisy Environments (SPINE2) Training Audio LDC2001S08.
 These corpora supported the 2001 Speech in Noisy Environments evaluation.

 The evaluation data comprises 16 talker pairs (32 speakers total) with four conversations (sessions) per talker pair (64 conversations total).

 The audio for each session is presented in three forms: